 - Whenever possible, shut off the engine by pinching the fuel line closed.
 This allows most of the excess fuel to be consumed by the engine.
 Be sure the throttle is in the idle position.
-You may have to pinch the fuel line closed for several seconds before the engine stops. - Completely empty the fuel tank.
+You may have to pinch the fuel line closed for several seconds before the engine stops. - 2.
+Completely empty the fuel tank.
 Use your fuel-dispensing bottle to suck out the old fuel.
 Do not mix the old fuel with your fresh fuel supply.
-If you leave fuel in the tank, transporting or handling your Jato may cause fuel to run into the engine.

-- With the fuel tank empty and the throttle at the idle position, try to start the engine.
+If you leave fuel in the tank, transporting or handling your Nitro 4-Tec may cause fuel to run into the engine. - 3.
+With the fuel tank empty and the throttle at the idle position, try to start the engine.
 The engine will most likely start and run for a few seconds as it uses up any fuel remaining in the engine and fuel lines. - 4.
 Once the engine stops, clean the outside of the engine with compressed air or spray motor cleaner.
-Once the engine is clean and dry, remove the glow plug power wire, glow plug, and air filter. - Open the throttle fully and spray a one-second burst of WD-40 into the carburetor and into the glow plug hole (Caution!
+Once the engine is clean and dry, remove the glow plug power wire, glow plug, and air filter. - 5.
+Open the throttle fully and spray a one-second burst of WD-40 into the carburetor and into the glow plug hole (Caution!
 Wear safety glasses to prevent spray from getting into your eyes).
-If you are using after-run oil, follow the manufacturer's instructions. - Place a rag or paper towel over the engine to catch any WD-40 or after-run oil that may come out the carburetor or glow plug hole. - Connect the EZ-Start controller to the model and spin the engine for 10 seconds. - Remove the rag or paper towel and repeat steps 5-7 two more times. - 9.
-Clean and re-oil the air filter so it will be ready for use next time.
-See page 19 for air filter maintenance instructions. - Replace the glow plug, reconnect the glow plug power wire, and reinstall the air filter.
+If you are using after-run oil, follow the manufacturer's instructions. - 6.
+Place a rag or paper towel over the engine to catch any WD-40 or after-run oil that may come out the carburetor or glow plug hole.